 Uniform Commercial Code (UCC) Disputes

-Experienced UCC Dispute Lawyers
+Experienced UCC Dispute Lawyers in Dallas

-The Uniform Commercial Code (UCC) was designed to harmonize laws involving sales and other commercial transactions throughout the United States; it provides a uniform set of rules intended to govern certain business transactions.
+The Uniform Commercial Code (UCC) was designed to harmonize laws involving sales and other commercial transactions throughout the United States.
+It provides a uniform set of rules intended to govern certain business transactions.

 For example, a business transaction may be initiated when one party issues purchase order, in which the responding party sends an invoice—each with competing or different terms and conditions.
 The UCC is intended to provide a basis to determine how, when, and which terms govern the transaction and the outcome of any resulting litigation.